TULiberalArts/Anthropology/pages/research.md

 ---
 title: Research
-meta-keywords: 'artifacts, museum, laboratory,'
 permalink: /research/
 layout: page
+keywords: 'artifacts, museum, laboratory,'
+description: >-
+  The Anthropology Laboratory of Research and Exhibitions (LRE) is a dynamic facility  dedicated to research, conservation and dissemination of anthropological knowledge to  the university community and the general public.
 published: true
-meta-description: >-
-  The Anthropology Laboratory of Research and Exhibitions (LRE) is a dynamic facility  dedicated to research, conservation and dissemination of anthropological knowledge to  the university community and the general public.
 ---
 ## Laboratory of Research and Exhibitions